-Julian M. Goldman, MD is Medical Director of Biomedical Engineering for Mass General Brigham health system, an attending anesthesiologist at the Massachusetts General Hospital, and Founder and Director of the Program on Medical Device Interoperability & Cybersecurity (MD PnP).
+Julian M. Goldman, MD is Medical Director of Biomedical Engineering for Mass General Brigham health system, an attending anesthesiologist at the Massachusetts General Hospital Dept. of Anesthesia, and Founder and Director of the Program on Medical Device Interoperability & Cybersecurity (MD PnP).
 Dr. Goldman founded the MD PnP Program in 2004 to promote innovation in patient safety and clinical care by leading the development and adoption of safe, secure, patient-centric integrated clinical environments.
-Our new initiative on Smart and Autonomous Medical Systems (SaAMS) at the MGH Center for Innovation in Digital HealthCare (CIDH) is addressing technology, standards, and safety of remote and closed loop medical device systems.
+The program's new initiative on Smart and Autonomous Medical Systems (SaAMS) at the MGH Center for Innovation in Digital HealthCare (CIDH) is addressing technology, standards, and safety of remote and closed loop medical device systems.

-Dr. Goldman is Board Certified in Anesthesiology and Clinical Informatics.
+Dr. Goldman is Board Certified in Anesthesiology and Clinical Informatics and is a Fellow of the American Society of Anesthesiologists (FASA).
 He completed anesthesiology residency and research fellowship in medical device informatics at the University of Colorado.
 He departed Colorado as a tenured associate professor to work as chief medical officer of a medical device company.
-Subsequently, Dr. Goldman joined Harvard Medical School and the Department of Anesthesia, Critical Care, and Pain Medicine at MGH in 2002, where he served as a principal anesthesiologist for the MGH "Operating Room of the Future".
+Subsequently, Dr. Goldman joined Harvard Medical School and the Department of Anesthesia, Critical Care, and Pain Medicine at MGH as a Clinician-Scientist to serve as a principal anesthesiologist in the MGH "Operating Room of the Future".

-Dr. Goldman co-chaired the FCC mHealth Task Force, the HIT Policy Committee FDASIA Workgroup regulatory subgroup, and the FCC Consumer Advisory Committee healthcare working group.
-He served on the NSF CISE Advisory Committee, as a Visiting Scholar in the FDA Medical Device Fellowship Program, and as a member of the CDC Board of Board of Scientific Counselors for the National Center for Public Health Informatics.
+Dr. Goldman served as a Visiting Scholar in the FDA Medical Device Fellowship Program, co-chaired the FCC mHealth Task Force, the HIT Policy Committee FDASIA Workgroup regulatory subgroup, and the FCC Consumer Advisory Committee healthcare working group.
+He served on the NSF CISE Advisory Committee and as a member of the CDC Board of Board of Scientific Counselors for the National Center for Public Health Informatics.

 Dr. Goldman serves in leadership positions in several healthcare standardization and innovation organizations including immediate past Chair of ISO Technical Committee 121 and chair of the Working Group on cybersecurity, Executive Committee member of the Healthcare and Public Health Sector Coordinating Council Cybersecurity Working Group, and Co-Chair of the AAMI Interoperability Working Group and AAMI COVID-19 Response Team.